The Hollywood Bowl: The Story of an L.A. Icon

 Food + Wine

 In August 2015, the LA Phil announced a ten-year culinary partnership with The Lucques Group, helmed by the James Beard Award-winning duo, Chef Suzanne Goin and Restaurateur/Wine Director Caroline Styne.
 The Lucques Group provides exclusive food and wine services throughout the Bowl, from the wine bar and onsite restaurants to the marketplace and concessions.
-Concertgoers can expect the high-end seasonal menus and exceptional wine pairings that gourmands enjoy at the duo's acclaimed LA restaurants: a.o.c., Lucques, and Tavern.
+Concertgoers can expect the high-end seasonal menus and exceptional wine pairings that gourmands enjoy at the duo's a.o.c. wine bars and their restaurants at the Downtown LA Proper Hotel, Cara Cara and Caldo Verde.

 Did You Know?